PalomaHennessy/WeatherYouRun/README.md

 ## Basic Information

-Weather You Run is a web application where users can look up the current weather, see suggested gear needed, as well as log runs.
+Weather You Run is a web application where users can:
+* Look up the current weather
+* See suggested gear needed
+* Log/edit and delete runs.

 ## Technologies Used
  * HTML/CSS/JavaScript